zircleUI/github-trending-plus/README.md

 For those reasons and because I want to show some uses for [**zircle-ui**](https://github.com/zircleUI/zircleUI) is that I'm trying to present  an alternative approach.

+## Features
+- Gain/loss positions for repositories and developers during permanency on chart.
+- Time on the trending chart for repositories and developers.
+- Shows only coding languages with trending results.
+- Most popular languages tracked.
+- No login required.

 ## Credits
 This project is based on this awesome API https://github.com/huchenme/github-trending-api